4Life markets products that are designed to improve a person’s immune system.

 The 4Life website lists roughly 100 different health-related products.
 Some of its products are for general health, but with such a wide variety of products, many are geared towards a specific aspect of one’s health, such as eye health, heart health, immune system, weight management, etc.

-The company’s core product is 4Life Transfer factor, which works to balance the immune system.
+The company’s core product is 4Life Transfer factor, which works to balance the immune system (similar to Yakult).
 This and similar products offered by 4Life work to strengthen the body.
 The company has gotten endorsements from several athletes who testify that the products help them to remain healthy and strong.

 4Life has an in-house team of physicians and immune science experts involved in the research and development of its products.
 Having this team of experts adds credibility to the company’s long line of products.